At the core of our program, we host two in-person J-Groups, one virtual J-Group, and one Hangout or Service Project every month.

 These are safe spaces in which J-Men are encouraged to talk about the events, emotions, and experiences of their lives.
 It is where they get to practice being fully alive and communicative among men and peers, and where mentors are challenged to model authentic manhood.

-We are not formally structured to create one-on-one pairings between J-Men and mentors, primarily because we have developed our program around group mentoring, which provides an opportunity for the J-Men to learn from multiple men and integrate the best and most relevant parts that they can from each mentor.
+We are not formally structured to create one-on-one pairings between J-Men and mentors, primarily because we have developed our program around group mentoring, which provides an opportunity for the J-Men to learn from multiple men and integrate the best and most relevant parts that they glean from each mentor.

 The mentoring relationship is one of mutuality and respect.
 Both the mentor and mentee create and contribute to the strength and gifts of their bond, regardless of age or experience.
 This is why Journeymen mentors can form meaningful relationships with adolescent boys in which they can feel comfortable sharing their truth.
 Because we don’t preach or dictate, we are in a unique position to simply hear them, and honor them for right where they are while we model authentic empathy, respect and connection.